mparmol/BacterialCore/README.md

 ### Input
 The files needed are the 16S sequences to be analyzed in multifasta format and the 16S phylogenetic tree and aligned reference sequences (here 97_otus_nodes.tree/99_otus_nodes.tree and 97_otus.fasta/99_otus.fasta from Greengenes gg_13_5 https://greengenes.secondgenome.com/?prefix=downloads/greengenes_database/gg_13_5/).
 These files should be in the same folder where the script is executed.

-The datasets should be rarefied to the minimun read depth in the dataset, after removing low quality reads.
+The datasets should be rarefied to the minimum read depth in the dataset, after removing low quality reads.

-The tree file and aligned reference sequences file need to be the same version as the one loaded by pick_outs.py
+The tree file and aligned reference sequences file need to be the same version as the one loaded by pick_otus.py

 The node names of the trees should be modified, and a genuine name should be given for all.
 This could be done for example using R with the function "makeNodeLabel" from "ape" package.